Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey: Existing attacks, defenses, and interpretability study

 \textit{Vaccine and T-Vaccine only exploit the alignment dataset, i.e., harmful question-safe answer pair, which alone may not be enough for a strong alignment.} In response, \cite{rosati2024representation} further proposes RepNoise that efficiently utilizes a harmful dataset (harmful question-harmful answer) for defense.
 RepNoise aims to solve the following optimization problem:

 where $f(\bm w)$ is the empirical loss over the alignment dataset, $h(\bm w)$ is the empirical loss over the harmful dataset, and $g(\bm w)$ is a representation loss aims to perturb the hidden embedding of the harmful data to random Gaussian noise.
-The high-level idea is to simultaneously minimize the loss over alignment data, maximize the loss over the harmful data, and perturb the embedding of the harmful data.
+The high-level idea is to simultaneously minimize the loss over alignment data, maximize the loss over the harmful data, and perturb the embedding of the harmful data, in order to sufficiently erase the harmful knowledge from the model.

 \textit{RepNoise only considers how to better optimize over the aligned model.
 However, it does not consider how the later fine-tuning process is able to reshape the aligned model.} In response, \cite{tamirisa2024tamper} propose a meta-learning method.
 A simplified form of their optimization problem is as follows: